OwczarekGit/MCMD/README.md

-# MCMD
+# The "MineCraft Mod Downloader" (MCMD)
-## A cli app for downloading Minecraft mods from curseforge.
+## A CLI app for downloading Minecraft mods from curseforge.

 #### If you're on Windows consider using alternative Terminal program, i would recommend [Alacritty](https://github.com/alacritty/alacritty) or [Windows Terminal](https://www.microsoft.com/pl-pl/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab), as both CMD and PowerShell have issues with the ammount of redraws that are happening in MCMD.